Campaign Against Nuclear Energy: End of campaigning

 The West Australian reported on 7 April 1983 that the new Australian Labor Party State Government abandoned plans for a nuclear power station.
 The cabinet decided to stop all State Energy Commission inquires that could lead to a nuclear power station.
 Brian Burke said that the cabinet had reaffirmed that in no circumstances would a nuclear power station be built in WA.

-After this announcement, many of the CANE activists joined People for Nuclear Disarmament (WA) to campaign against the efforts of the United States and USSR to place short range nuclear missiles into Europe, and CANE ceased to exist in the late 1980s.